High School & College

 -

-Paper vs. Pixel
+Paper vs. Pixel (Unit 4: Lesson 3)

 From an evolutionary perspective, reading and writing are relatively recent developments for humans.
 Printed text exists as a tangible part of our physical world, with a clear landscape that has more "topography" compared to on-screen text.